Mushrooms and rasberries in a basket

 • Request additional information before signing.

-Every Level has awards that you can only get as a Passport participant.
+Each level has awards that you can only get as a Passport Participant.

 You’ve worked hard to learn the mushrooms you identify, so why not share the knowledge you’ve gained?
 We encourage presenting your findings at an informal identification meeting once per achievement level.
 This also offers additional recognition.
 These presentations can also be part of special “Passport Events.”